lazybird/django-carton/README.md

 * Simple: You decide how to implement the views, templates and payment processing.
 * Lightweight: The cart lives in the session.
-* A container: You define your product model the way you want.
+* Just a container: You define your product model the way you want.

 Usage Example